lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

    :alt: User management page

 Click the green button in the Controls panel for more detailed user information.
-You can also check the domain and group information where the user belongs.
+You can also check the domain and project information where the user belongs.

 .. image:: user_detail_dialog.png